 Lost, stolen and expired card payment details

-Approximately 5-14% of card payments fail, and a common reason for that is down to expired card details.
 If a card is lost or stolen, and the owner cancels the card, those details will no longer work.
-And cards typically expire after three years, meaning if you’re collecting recurring payments from a repeat purchaser or subscriber, the card details they have supplied will eventually stop working.
+And cards typically expire after three years, so if you’re collecting recurring payments from a repeat purchaser or subscriber, the card details they have supplied will eventually stop working.

 Lack of funds